straup/panels-www/README.md

 `panels` is a simple web-based sketching application built on top of Ian Li's SVG [Raphael SketchPad](http://ianli.com/sketchpad/) and Mozilla's [localforage](https://github.com/mozilla/localforage) library.
-Sketches can be saved (and re-loaded (and deleted)) to the browser's local storage database.
+Sketches can be saved to (and re-loaded (and deleted) from) the browser's local storage database.

 Raphael SketchPad exposes a number of "canvas" and "pen" related options.
 None of them are available in `panels`.
 They might be one day but for now the easiest